 HTTP/2 is the latest version of HTTP.
 HTTP/2 can secure and accelerate content delivery and reinforce the security of data transmission.
 In addition, HTTP/2 enables both clients and servers to achieve high concurrency through a single connection.
-This topic describes what HTTP/2 is, the benefits of HTTP/2, and describes how to use HTTP/2.
+This topic describes what HTTP/2 is, the benefits of HTTP/2, and how to enable HTTP/2.

-- If you disable SSL certificates after your enable HTTP/2, HTTP/2 is automatically disabled.
+- If you disable the SSL certificate after you enable HTTP/2, HTTP/2 is automatically disabled.

-- Multiplexing: HTTP/2 allows multiplexing of multiple concurrent streams through a single connection.
-For example, a browser can be used to initiate a large number of requests in parallel through one connection.
-Then, the responses to these requests are returned at the same time.
-In addition, stream dependencies can be configured.
+- Multiplexing: HTTP/2 supports multiplexing of multiple concurrent streams through the same connection.
+For example, a browser can be used to initiate a large number of requests in parallel through the same connection while the responses to these requests are returned at the same time.
+In addition, multiplexing supports stream dependencies.
 This allows a client to provide further details of prioritized streams to the server by using the same connection.
-This way, important content can be delivered in priority.
+This way, the delivery of important content is prioritized.

 - Log on to the Alibaba Cloud CDN console.